Global Dental Services, parent of Clove Dental, secures USD 50MM investment from Qatar Investment Authority (QIA) | www.lokmattimes.com

 Amarinder Singh, Founder & CEO of Global Dental, said, “This investment from QIA will enable our group to pursue its ambitious growth plans in both existing and new tier I & II cities across India, ensuring that more Indians have access to reliable, high-quality, & affordable dental care”.

 Clove clinics are equipped with state-of-the-art dental equipment and managed by a team of over 1,010 highly qualified dentists.
-78 per cent of Clove Dentists are women and 61 per cent of Dentists hold advanced Master's (MDS) degrees in Dentistry.
+78% of Clove Dentists are women and 61% of Dentists hold advanced Master's (MDS) degrees in Dentistry.
 Clove has extensive standard operating procedures (SOPs), standardized pricing, non-commission-based compensation systems, in-clinic audits, peer-to-peer case (treatment) reviews and AI-based chair sterilization systems that collectively, have set new benchmarks in dentistry in India and globally.

 Qatar Investment Authority (“QIA”) is the sovereign wealth fund of the State of Qatar.
 QIA was founded in 2005 to invest and manage the state reserve funds.
 QIA is among the largest and most active sovereign wealth funds globally.
 QIA invests across a wide range of asset classes and regions, as well as in partnership with leading institutions around the world to build a global and diversified investment portfolio with a long-term perspective that can deliver sustainable returns and contribute to the prosperity of the State of Qatar.